DominikStiller/ptinsight/app/ingest/README.md

  event messages.
 Invalid and unwanted events are filtered out so all Kafka topics contain valid messages.

+This component uses the `multiprocessing` package.
+Therefore, some code might not behave as you expect, especially when dealing with shared state.
+Consider this during development.

 ## Prerequisites
 * Python 3.8